Article:

 Summer Body Care

-Start with dry brushing—a simple, energizing ritual that clears away dead skin, stimulates lymph flow, and encourages Qi circulation through the skin's surface.
-In TCM, this helps release Dampness and stagnation, two imbalances that often rise in summer.
+Start with dry brushing—a simple, energizing ritual that clears away dead skin, stimulates lymphatic flow, and encourages healthy circulation through the skin's surface.
+In TCM, this helps move stagnation and release Dampness that can accumulate during warmer months.

 Use light strokes, moving upward toward the heart before bathing.
-Follow with a lightweight body oil to replenish moisture and seal in softness.
+Follow with a lightweight body oil to replenish moisture and maintain softness.

 Calm the Shen